 The first direct experimental evidence for the crystal dislocations by means of their observation in an electron microscope was accomplished in the year 1956 at the Batelle Institute in Geneva and also at the Cavendish Laboratory in Cambridge.
 At the time, it was a particular highlight, when even the motion of dislocations could be followed in the electron microscope.
 The distortion of the crystal lattice near the dislocation line results in mechanical stresses in this region of the material.
-The stress field associated with each dislocation extends up to a relatively long distance, and by means of the stress fields an interaction arises between the dislocations.
-As the deformation of the crystal progresses, the number of dislocations increases.
+The stress field associated with each dislocation extends up to a relatively long distance, and by means of the stress fields an interaction arises between the dislocations increases.
 However, during this process, among the dislocations a mutual blocking effect sets in, such that the force necessary for further deformation increases.
-The crystal becomes mechanically stronger and harder,
+The crystal becomes mechanical strength is achieved during the cold-working of metals, i.e., by forging, rolling, or bending.
+Hence, it was found essentially, that the same defect in the crystal lattice, which causes the highly useful ductility of metals, also leads to the development of their hardness during cold-working (Fig. 12.6).